 Alpha OG (aka Alpha Medic OG)

-Developed by Alpha Medic in San Diego, Alpha OG is heavy OG Kush phenotype with a tasty flavor, featuring notes of pineapple and honey.
+Developed by Alpha Medic in San Diego, Alpha OG is a heavy OG Kush phenotype with a tasty flavor, featuring notes of pineapple and honey.

 From the breeders at Dutch Passion, this award-winning strain is a blend of Blueberry, Gorilla Glue (GG), and OG Kush.
-A fruit forward aroma and high THC is perfect for steady consumers.
+A fruit-forward aroma and high THC is perfect for steady consumers.